GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 oxd 3.1.1 costs **USD $0.33 per application per day**.
 New accounts include a $50 credit that is automatically applied to usage fees incurred during the first 60 days after account creation.

-A few additional notes about pricing and billing:
+Additional notes about pricing and billing:

 - Each time a new application leverages your oxd server, a record is added to your oxd dashboard.
 You will be charged USD $0.33 each day the application remains active.